AlexMVisionTech/Recommendation-system-for-movies-/README.md

 ### Scope
 This project uses the MovieLens `ml-latest-small` dataset.
 It focuses on:
-- Explicit rating data (0.5 to 5.0 scale)
+- Explicit rating data (0.5 to 5.0 scale).
-- Recommending unseen movies to users
+- Recommending unseen movies to users.

 ### Success Criteria